YAVSRG/YAVSRG/StyleGuide.md

 ### Branch naming

-I don't know a best practice for what to name your branches
-Would recommend matching the primary branch on the original repo unless I see a better naming scheme idea
+I would just name them 'main' to match the central repo

 ### Commit messages